Implementing in-app purchases into your Flutter app

 You can read more here.

 Adapty creates an internal profile ID for every user.
-However, if you have your own authentication system, you should set your own Customer User ID:
+However, if you have your own authentication system, you should set your own Customer User ID, which you can do when you activate the Adapty SDK at startup:

 You can read more here.